herbelin/github-coq/doc/sphinx/user-extensions/syntax-extensions.rst

 .. cmd:: Numeral Notation @ident__1 @ident__2 @ident__3 : @scope.

-In the previous line, :token:`ident__1` should be the name of an inductive type, while :token:`ident__2` and :token:`ident__3` should be the names of the parsing and printing functions, respectively.
-The parsing function :token:`ident__2` should have one of the following
+  In the previous line, :n:`@ident__1` should be the name of an inductive type, while :n:`@ident__2` and :n:`@ident__3` should be the names of the parsing and printing functions, respectively.
+The parsing function :n:`@ident__2` should have one of the following
   types:

     * :n:`Decimal.int -> @ident__1`
     * :n:`Decimal.int -> option @ident__1`
     * :n:`Decimal.uint -> @ident__1`
     * :n:`Decimal.uint -> option @ident__1`
     * :n:`Z -> @ident__1`
     * :n:`Z -> option @ident__1`

-And the printing function :token:`ident__3` should have one of the following types:
+  And the printing function :n:`@ident__3` should have one of the following types:

     * :n:`@ident__1 -> Decimal.int`
     * :n:`@ident__1 -> option Decimal.int`
     * :n:`@ident__1 -> Decimal.uint`
     * :n:`@ident__1 -> option Decimal.uint`
     * :n:`@ident__1 -> Z`
     * :n:`@ident__1 -> option Z`

   .. cmdv:: Numeral Notation @ident__1 @ident__2 @ident__3 : @scope (warning after @num).

-When a literal larger than :token:`num` is parsed, a warning message about possible stack overflow, resulting from evaluating :token:`ident__2`, will be displayed.
+    When a literal larger than :token:`num` is parsed, a warning message about possible stack overflow, resulting from evaluating :n:`@ident__2`, will be displayed.

   .. cmdv:: Numeral Notation @ident__1 @ident__2 @ident__3 : @scope (abstract after @num).

     When a literal :g:`m` larger than :token:`num` is parsed, the result will be :n:`(@ident__2 m)`, without reduction of this application to a normal form.
-Here :g:`m` will be a :g:`Decimal.int` or :g:`Decimal.uint` or :g:`Z`, depending on the type of the parsing function :token:`ident__2`.
+Here :g:`m` will be a :g:`Decimal.int` or :g:`Decimal.uint` or :g:`Z`, depending on the type of the parsing function :n:`@ident__2`.
 This allows for a more compact representation of literals in types such as :g:`nat`, and limits parse failures due to stack overflow.
+Note that a warning will be emitted when an integer larger than :token:`num` is parsed.
 For example

     .. coqtop:: all

        Check 90000.

   .. exn:: Cannot interpret this number as a value of type @type

     The numeral notation registered for :g:`ty` does not support the given numeral.
 This error is given when the interpretation function returns :g:`None`, or if the interpretation is registered for only non-negative integers, and the given numeral is negative.

   .. exn:: @ident should go from Decimal.int to @type or (option @type).
 Instead of Decimal.int, the types Decimal.uint or Z could be used{? (require BinNums first)}.

-  The parsing function given to the :g:`Numeral Notation` vernacular is not of the right type.
+    The parsing function given to the :cmd:`Numeral Notation` vernacular is not of the right type.

-.. exn:: @ident should go from @type to Decimal.int or (option
+  .. exn:: @ident should go from @type to Decimal.int or (option Decimal.int).
-         Decimal.int).
 Instead of Decimal.int, the the types Decimal.uint or Z could be used{? (require BinNums first)}.

-  The printing function given to the :g:`Numeral Notation` vernacular is not of the right type.
+    The printing function given to the :cmd:`Numeral Notation` vernacular is not of the right type.

   .. exn:: @type is not an inductive type

     Numeral notations can only be declared for inductive types with no arguments.

-.. exn:: The inductive type @type cannot be used in numeral notations
-         because support for polymorphic inductive types is not yet implemented
+  .. exn:: The inductive type @type cannot be used in numeral notations because support for polymorphic inductive types is not yet implemented.

     Numeral notations do not currently support polymorphic inductive types.
 Ensure that all types involved in numeral notations are declared with :g:`Unset Universe Polymorphism`, or with the :g:`Monomorphic` attribute.

-.. exn:: The function @ident cannot be used in numeral notations
-         because support for polymorphic printing and parsing functions is not yet implemented.
+  .. exn:: The function @ident cannot be used in numeral notations because support for polymorphic printing and parsing functions is not yet implemented.

     Numeral notations do not currently support polymorphic functions for printing and parsing.
-Ensure that both functions passed to :g:`Numeral Notation` are defined with :g:`Unset Universe Polymorphism`, or with the :g:`Monomorphic` attribute.
+Ensure that both functions passed to :cmd:`Numeral Notation` are defined with :g:`Unset Universe Polymorphism`, or with the :g:`Monomorphic` attribute.

   .. exn:: Unexpected term while parsing a numeral notation

     Parsing functions must always return ground terms, made up of applications of constructors and inductive types.
 Parsing functions may not return terms containing axioms, bare (co)fixpoints, lambdas, etc.

   .. exn:: Unexpected non-option term while parsing a numeral notation

     Parsing functions expected to return an :g:`option` must always return a concrete :g:`Some` or :g:`None` when applied to a concrete numeral expressed as a decimal.
 They may not return opaque constants.

-.. exn:: Syntax error: [prim:reference] expected after 'Notation' (in
+  .. exn:: Syntax error: [prim:reference] expected after 'Notation' (in [vernac:command]).
-         [vernac:command]).

-  The type passed to :g:`Numeral Notation` must be a single identifier.
+    The type passed to :cmd:`Numeral Notation` must be a single identifier.

-.. exn:: Syntax error: [prim:reference] expected after
-         [prim:reference] (in [vernac:command]).
+  .. exn:: Syntax error: [prim:reference] expected after [prim:reference] (in [vernac:command]).

-  Both functions passed to :g:`Numeral Notation` must be single identifiers.
+    Both functions passed to :cmd:`Numeral Notation` must be single identifiers.

 .. _TacticNotation: